About Volborg

 The Volborg Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Custer County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Volborg, Montana residents are available through the local police department and authorized providers in Custer County.
+Fingerprinting services for Volborg, Montana residents are available through local police (where present) and authorized providers in Custer County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Volborg Police Department or Custer County Sheriff's Office for scheduling and fees.

 To register to vote in Volborg, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Custer County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Volborg, contact the Custer County Clerk's office for schedules and ballot information.

 Property records for Volborg, Montana are maintained by the Custer Montana Department of Revenue's Office and the Custer County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Custer County, including parcels in Volborg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Custer County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Custer County offices at the county courthouse.
 The Custer County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Volborg, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Custer County Clerk's office issues marriage licenses and maintains marriage records for Custer County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.